sagivnet/Digital-Humanities-Project/README.md

   3. MakeHtmlHeb.py - Gets a link of a specific topic and generates a txt file with each line containing the singer and song.
   4. ExctractData.py - Gets a data txt file (from step 3) and extracts the data of writer and composer from the matched XML file.
   5.* MakeSet<>.py - Takes all extracted data files (from step 4) aggregating the data removing duplicates from different data files.
   6. makeTop10.py - Takes all 3 generated data from step 5.1, 5.2 and 5.3 and makes 3 folders (Singers, Writers, Composers).
-Each folder     will have 10 files in it, each file named as following: <Rank>. <Name> (e.g 1. חוה אלברשטיין).
+Each folder     will have 10 files in it, each file named as following: Rank.
+Name (e.g 1. חוה אלברשטיין).
 Each file contains all specific topic     related songs of the artist sorted by the alphabetic order.